 If an Offeror is not compliant with the above HRS chapters at the time of award, the Offeror may not receive the award.
 The State reserves the right to move on to the next responsive, responsible Offeror who is compliant.
 The State will verify compliance on Hawai'i Compliance Express (HCE).
-Offerors who do not participate in HCE may submit paper compliance certificates to DBEDT at the time of award.
+Offerors who do not participate in HCE may submit paper compliance certificates to HSEO at the time of award.

 Hawai'i Compliance Express.
-Vendors may use HCE, which is an electronic system that allows vendors/contractors/service providers doing business with the State to quickly and easily demonstrate compliance with applicable laws.
+Vendors may use HCE, which is an electronic system that allows Vendors/Contractors/Service Providers doing business with the State to quickly and easily demonstrate compliance with applicable laws.
 It is an online system that replaces the necessity of obtaining paper compliance certificates from the Department of Taxation, Federal Internal Revenue Service; Department of Labor and Industrial Relations, and Department of Commerce and Consumer Affairs.

-Vendors/contractors/service providers intending to use HCE to demonstrate compliance are encouraged to register with HCE prior to submitting an offer at https://vendors.ehawaii.gov.
-The annual registration fee is \$12.00 and the 'Certificate of Vendor Compliance' is accepted for the execution of contract and final payment.
+Vendors/Contractors/Service Providers intending to use HCE to demonstrate compliance are encouraged to register with HCE prior to submitting an offer at https://vendors.ehawaii.gov.
+The annual registration fee is \$12.00 and the 'Certificate of Vendor Compliance' is accepted for the execution of a contract and final payment.

 Timely Registration on HCE.
-Vendors/contractors/service providers are advised to register on HCE as soon as possible.
-Although not a requirement for submission, if a vendor/contractor/service provider is not compliant at the time of award, an Offeror may not receive the award.
+Vendors/Contractors/Service Providers are advised to register on HCE as soon as possible.
+Although not a requirement for submission, if a Vendor/Contractor/Service Provider is not compliant at the time of award, an Offeror may not receive the award.

-Vendors not utilizing HCE to demonstrate compliance shall provide paper certificates to HSEO's Contracts Office.
-All certificates must be valid on the date it is received by HSEO.
-Timely application for all applicable clearances are the responsibility of the Offeror.
+Vendors not utilizing HCE to demonstrate compliance shall provide paper certificates to the HSEO's Contracts Office.
+All certificates must be valid on the date it is received by the HSEO.
+Timely application for all applicable clearances is the responsibility of the Offeror.

-Upon receipt of paper compliance documents, HSEO reserves the right to verify their validity with the respective issuing agencies.
-The Contractor shall maintain their compliance throughout the term of the contract.
+Upon receipt of compliance documents, the HSEO reserves the right to verify their validity with the respective issuing agencies.
+The Contractor shall maintain their compliance throughout the term of the Contract.